ShaineR19/CSC-134/README.md

 Chayse - Pikachu
 Mikayla - Snorlax

 todo: look at the public website to see the changes.

+# Notes for 1/15/2025
+made a public profile for github

+learned how to re enter the codespace